Nelgit007/printf/README.md

 ![img](https://assets.imaginablefutures.com/media/images/ALX_Logo.max-200x150.png)

 ## printf()
-This printf project is a collaboration between Bisola Agbede and Ikponmwosa Osagie actual students of Software Engineering at ALX, where a function named "_printf" imitates the actual "printf" command located in the stdio.h library.
+This printf project is a collaboration between Bisola Agbede and Nelson Osagie both students of Software Engineering at ALX.
+The function named "_printf" imitates the actual "printf" command located in the stdio.h library.
 It contains some of the basic features and functions found in the manual 3 of "printf".

 _printf() is a function that performs formatted output conversion and print data.
 Its prototype is the following: